 To account for non-response in the non-certainty strata, the adjustment factor (n/n’) was multiplied with the sampling weight (W) of each of the sampling unit.
 The sampling weight, defined as N/n, was recomputed as

-Response rate for all Agriculture, Forestry and Fishing sector was 95.1 percent (1,014 out of 1,066 establishments).
+Response rate for Agriculture, Forestry and Fishing Sector for establishments with TE of 20 and over was 94.3 percent (665 out of 705 establishments).
 This included receipts of "good" questionnaires, partially accomplished questionnaires, reports of closed, moved out or out of scope establishments.

 Limitation of Data

 The 2016 ASPBI covered only the formal sector of the economy.